-SCIT (online cognition test) can be used by any anyone older than four years.
+SCIT is an online cognition test that can be used by any anyone between 5 and 90 years of age.
 This brief, computer-based test of brain health and function is suitable for clinical and personal use.
-There is an English and a Chinese version.

-The SCIT has been used in various clinical and community contexts, with several thousand individual tests being conducted to date.
+SCIT has been used in various clinical and community contexts, with more than a thousand individual tests being conducted to date.
 Children as young as 5 years old have been successfully tested, while the oldest participant tested so far was 92 years old.
-The SCIT has been used at the bedside to test patients while they recover from surgery.
+SCIT has been used at the bedside to test patients while they recover from surgery.
 It is particularly useful at detecting cognitive impairment associated with inflammatory bowel disorders.

-The SCIT runs on Windows-based PCs and Mac OS but is unsuitable for mobile phones.
+SCIT runs on Windows-based PCs and Mac OS and is compatible with all common browsers but is unsuitable for mobile phones and tablets.